 1. Stay On Top Of Industry Trends And News

 As I go about my work of optimizing clients’ accounts, I jot down ideas on topics that would be interesting and useful to my readers.
 Often just talking to my clients & explaining some of the concepts sparks the initial post idea.
-I also use Twitter to identify reputable sources who publish the latest updates to the system.
+I also use Twitter to identify reputable sources that publish the latest updates to the system.
 Seeing what others are tweeting about gives me a sense of the current hot topics.
-I also subscribe to industry blogs and latest news, this gives me a lot of ideas as well.
+I also subscribe to industry blogs and the latest news, this gives me a lot of ideas as well.

 Thanks to Kristina Cutura of AdWords Cafe

 I find I’m asked many questions by email, in blog comments, when I give presentations, and even in face-to-face meetings.
 Whenever someone asks me a question, I consider whether the answer would be of interest to anyone else.
 If so, I use that question and answer as the foundation for a future blog post.

 3. Find Out What Questions Your Customers Are Asking

 Using the Wordtracker Keyword Questions tool, you can find real questions being asked by real people.

 Just enter a seed keyword for your industry “cars”, for example.
 This will then give you a list of questions people have asked, and how frequently those questions are asked.

 This gives you some great topic ideas for blog posts or articles.

 I believe the best way to find blog topic ideas is to stay current within your area of business.
 For example, I sell educational toys for babies & toddlers.
 I stay current by reading all of the parenting magazines.
 When I read articles in magazines, I am always thinking about how my products relate to the topic they are covering.
 It is about being creative.
 The topics covered in the magazines are a great launch pad for ideas!